Scouting for Food

 When can we pick-up our Scouting for Food patches?

-If a unit reports their participation on the day of food collection, patches should be available to units at the February roundtable.
+If a unit reports their participation on the day of food collection, patches will be available to units at the February roundtable.
 Another batch will be prepared prior to the March roundtables.
-Delays in submissions will mean special arrangements will need to be made for a pick-up at a future roundtable.
+Delays in submissions will mean special arrangements will need to be made for a pick-up.

 Can we do food drives at other times of the year?